ssekar10/test/sub_agents/dialogflow_expert/PROMPTS.md

 ## 🔄 Document Version

-- **Version:** 2.0.0
+- **Version:** 2.1.0
-- **Last Updated:** February 11, 2026
+- **Last Updated:** February 16, 2026
 - **Changelog:**
-  - Added 10 transcript analytics prompt patterns
+  - ✅ Reorganized to Section 1 (REST API - 6 tools) and Section 2 (Monitoring - 26 tools)
-  - Added 6 session metadata prompt patterns
+  - ✅ Updated Quick Reference table with section indicators
-  - Added multi-step workflow examples
+  - ✅ Moved workflows and best practices to Section 3
-  - Added delegation rules
+  - ✅ All REST API prompts now in Section 1
-  - Added time window best practices
+  - ✅ All Monitoring/Analytics prompts now in Section 2